Hoyasumii/bee-movie/README.md

 They're all wilting.

-Doesn't look very good, doe
+Doesn't look very good, does